The officer and her assistant regarded Malmquist with placid expressions. “Keoi zoekdou houci go gudoijan,” said the former.

 “Nobody knows.
 But you don’t come back.
 My job is to keep you here.
-We are dedicated to growing lovables and have a very successful harvest rate.”
+We are dedicated to growing lovables.”

-“Okay, then what happens if I am successfully grown into a ‘lovable’?”
+“Okay, then what happens after I am successfully grown into a lovable?”

-“Then you find a home.
-A home with a master.
+“You find a home.
+With a master.
 A best match.
-We’ll match you with an older Chinese lady.
+We’ll find you an older Chinese lady.
 After a successful period of service, you can be officially released and gain freelancing rights.”